minio/mc/README.md

 To add one or more Amazon S3 compatible hosts, please follow the instructions below. `mc` stores all its configuration information in ``~/.mc/config.json`` file.

 ```
-mc config host add <ALIAS> <YOUR-S3-ENDPOINT> <YOUR-ACCESS-KEY> <YOUR-SECRET-KEY> --api <API-SIGNATURE> --lookup <BUCKET-LOOKUP-TYPE>
+mc alias set <ALIAS> <YOUR-S3-ENDPOINT> <YOUR-ACCESS-KEY> <YOUR-SECRET-KEY> --api <API-SIGNATURE> --path <BUCKET-LOOKUP-TYPE>
 ```

-Alias is simply a short name to your cloud storage service.
+<ALIAS> is simply a short name to your cloud storage service.
 S3 end-point, access and secret keys are supplied by your cloud storage provider.
 API signature is an optional argument.
 By default, it is set to "S3v4".

-Lookup is an optional argument.
+Path is an optional argument.
 It is used to indicate whether dns or path style url requests are supported by the server.
-It accepts "dns", "path" or "auto" as valid values.
+It accepts "on", "off" as valid values to enable/disable path style requests..
 By default, it is set to "auto" and SDK automatically determines the type of url lookup to use.

 ### Example - MinIO Cloud Storage
 MinIO server displays URL, access and secret keys.

 ```
-mc config host add minio http://192.168.1.51 BKIKJAA5BMMU2RHO6IBB V7f1CwQqAcwo80UEIJEjc5gVQUSSx5ohQ9GSrr12
+mc alias set minio http://192.168.1.51 BKIKJAA5BMMU2RHO6IBB V7f1CwQqAcwo80UEIJEjc5gVQUSSx5ohQ9GSrr12
 ```

 ### Example - Amazon S3 Cloud Storage
 Get your AccessKeyID and SecretAccessKey by following [AWS Credentials Guide](http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html).

 ```
-mc config host add s3 https://s3.amazonaws.com BKIKJAA5BMMU2RHO6IBB V7f1CwQqAcwo80UEIJEjc5gVQUSSx5ohQ9GSrr12
+mc alias set s3 https://s3.amazonaws.com BKIKJAA5BMMU2RHO6IBB V7f1CwQqAcwo80UEIJEjc5gVQUSSx5ohQ9GSrr12
 ```

 **Note**: As an IAM user on Amazon S3 you need to make sure the user has full access to the buckets or set the following restricted policy for your IAM user